Tpw429/Covid-19_Regression_Analysis/README.md

 3) Circle Role - Ray Hunt
 - This team member will be in charge of the mockup database.
 We will be creating an SQL-database, including an ERD of the database and a document showing how it is intergated in the database and its conection with the code.

+- Using quickdatabasedesigns.com we created a conceptual design that includes two tables.
+The first is the master_country table that stores the following columns iso_code (primary key), country_name, population, gdp.
+The second table will store the vaccination data by country.
+The results of our conceptual diagram is shown below.

 ![QuickDBD_vaccination.PNG](Resources/QuickDBD_vaccination.PNG)